29th October 1964.In the town, where I was born…

 In the meantime, my wife’s paternal grandfather had died and had left a house in Pennsylvania to her aunt, who wanted to sell it to us.
 Hence I had no chance to settle into the home we had bought in 2005, as we moved out of it in early 2012.
 Now we are in Pennsylvania, trying to finally make this one our permanent home.

 So much about the story of my life.
 Now let me tell you a bit about my families.
 All members of my parental family live in Germany.
-Both of my parents are still alive.
-My mother is doing fine, but my father had a stroke in early 2015 and lives now in a nursing home.
+My mother is doing fine, but my father died in early 2017.
 My brother, an engineer currently living in southwestern Germany, married in 1999 and has two kids.
 My sister, a paralegal working for local authorities, is widowed, has no kids and lives with my mother.
 My in-laws mainly live in Pennsylvania, with a few members scattered as far away as Arizona.
 They are all either Pennsylvania Dutch (that is: German by ancestry, the paternal side) or Czech (the maternal side).
 So we are all Central Europeans, if you wish.